MyEtherWallet/knowledge-base/source/_posts/en/getting-started/back-to-the-basics.md

 ## **5. Do not share your private information with anyone.**

 -   Including us!
-We will never ask for your private key.
+We will never ask for your private key, keystore file, or recovery phrase.

 ## **6. We will never email you first.**